 Basing your investment decisions on feelings is a reliable formula for buying high and selling low.
 Because admitting failure is never a pleasant experience, your emotions may tell you to hold on when it’s time to sell an investment that has taken a serious wrong turn.
 Similarly, an emotional focus on not being left out may convince you to buy at a high price as if a growth trend has no end.
 Making fact-based investment decisions is not always easy, but it is essential for long-term investment success.

 Get expert help

 Creating an appropriate investment plan and selecting good funds and/or individual securities to carry it out is not easy.
-I’ve found that most individuals would prefer to have someone else make those decisions for them.
-The good news is – I can help.
-You can have your investments managed by the investment professionals at COUNTRY Trust Bank®, no matter where you’re starting from.
-It’s just one more way that COUNTRY helps you achieve financial security.
+Sometimes, people prefer to have someone else make those decisions for them.
+The good news is – we can help.
+You can have your investments managed by the investment professionals at COUNTRY Trust Bank®, no matter from where you’re starting.
+It’s just one more way that COUNTRY Financial® helps you achieve financial security.

 No bank guarantee

 Investment management, retirement, trust and planning services provided by COUNTRY Trust Bank®.
 Please see our Terms & Conditions for more information about COUNTRY Trust Bank and its affiliates.